WidyaPuspitaloka/Linux-Configuration/README.md

 7. On the local machine terminal (not in vagrant), run `cat ~/.ssh/insert-name-of-file.pub`

-8. Copy the contents of the file, and paste them in the .ssh/authorized_keys file on the virtual machine - has not succesful yet
+8. Copy the contents of the file, and paste them in the .ssh/authorized_keys file on the virtual machine (under home/grader directory) - has not succesful yet

 ...